Danieldotcomcoder/chess-boom/README.md

 # Chess Boom
- Chess is going through a huge time, more and more people are playing ,chess streamers are attracting huge amounts of veiwers, and the game is gaining popularity day after day.So, I decided to make this cool website to introduce people to the world of chess.
+ Chess is going through a huge time, more and more people are playing, chess streamers are attracting huge amounts of veiwers, and the game is gaining popularity day after day.So, I decided to make this cool website to introduce people to the world of chess.

 ## Built With
 - NextJs